 To be eligible for the bonus points, you must not have held a credit card issued directly by Amex Australia in the last 18 months.
 Note that you are eligible if:

 - you’ve held an Amex card issued by a bank (i.e. Westpac, ANZ, CBA or NAB)

 - you’ve held a David Jones Amex Card, or

-- you’re a supplementary cardholder on someone else’s primary card account (including a corporate account).
+- you’re an additional card member on someone else’s primary card account (including a corporate account).

 The minimum income to qualify for the card is $100,000.

-Please note that we are not a credit services provider and we are not suggesting that you should apply for this credit product.
-You should seek independent, professional advice and consider your personal circumstances before making a decision to apply for a credit product.
+Important: This article is not intended to suggest that you should apply for a credit product.
+You should seek independent, professional advice and consider your personal circumstances before deciding to apply for a credit product.

-If you decide to apply for this card via the above link, we’ll receive a small commission from Amex.
-This income helps keep the blog running, and we thank you for your support.
+If you apply for a card via a link in this article, we’ll receive a commission from Amex.
+This income helps keep our site running, and we thank you for your support.